anabramos/k9sisters-project/README.md

     - The website uses a combination of Bebas Neue & Montserra fonts, with a fall back to sans-serif.
 These fonts are popularly paired together.
 Bebas Neue is used in the website for high-level headings while Montserra is used for regular text and low level headings.
 The fonts were compared and taken from [Google Fonts](https://fonts.google.com/)

 - Icons
-    - This website makes use of icons from Font Awesome to give a new visual element and reinforce the content already displayed.
+    - This website makes use of icons from [Font Awesome](https://fontawesome.com/) to give a new visual element and reinforce the content already displayed.
 The Icons are used to indicate social media links on the website's footer and make a distinction in the types of activities/services provided by the K9 Sisters.

+- Wireframes
+    - I have used [Moqups](https://moqups.com/) to draft my wireframes.
+These can be found in their respective folder 'wireframes' under the project's assets folder.

 ## Technologies Used